shafikshaon/shafik.xyz/content/posts/python-generators-and-iterators.md

 Generator returns an object(iterator) which we can iterate over (one value at a time).

-We can create generator by defining a normal function with `yield` statement istead of `return` statement.
+We can create generator by defining a normal function with `yield` statement instead of `return` statement.

-`return` statement terminate function entirely, `yeild` statement pause the functional and saving all states and later continues from there succescive calls.
+`return` statement terminate function entirely, `yeild` statement pause the functional and saving all states and later continues from there successive calls.

 ```python
 def infinite_seq():